A Strong Focus On A Smooth Transition From Primary Into Secondary School

 The classes place a strong focus on building resilience, starting and maintaining friendships and establishing positive relationships with peers, teachers and parents.
 Students also learn how to become great leaders and serve in our local community.

-We are aware that many of our Year 7 students have been great leaders in their primary schools and would like to continue their love for leading in Year 7.
+Here at St Luke’s College, we are aware that many of our Year 7 students have been great leaders in their primary schools and would like to continue leading in Year 7.
+We work closely with students in training them to become good leaders.